reflectoring/reflectoring.github.io/content/blog/2022/2022-01-28-getting-started-with-amazon-kinesis.md

 For data delivery to S3, Kinesis Data Firehose concatenates multiple incoming records based on the buffering configuration of our delivery stream.
 It then delivers the records to the S3 bucket as an S3 object.
 We can also add a record separator at the end of each record before sending them to Kinesis Data Firehose.
 This will help us to divide the delivered Amazon S3 object into individual records.

 Kinesis Data Firehose adds a [UTC](https://en.wikipedia.org/wiki/Coordinated_Universal_Time) time prefix in the format `YYYY/MM/dd/HH` before writing objects to an S3 bucket.
-This prefix creates a logical hierarchy in the bucket, where each forward slash (/) creates a level in the hierarchy.
+This prefix creates a logical hierarchy in the bucket, where each `/` creates a level in the hierarchy.

 The path of our S3 object created as a result of delivery of our streaming data with the `Direct PUT` operation results in a hierarchy of the form `s3://reflectoring-pratik/2022/02/22/03/` in the S3 bucket configured as a destination to the Firehose delivery stream.